Resistojet rocket: Disadvantages

 The main disadvantage of a resistojet design in comparison to simpler cold gas thrusters is the need for a power supply, which takes up space and is therefore sometimes a prohibitive factor for Microsat missions.
 In addition, the increased technical complexity of a resistojet relative to simpler solutions results in a greater risk of technical failure.

 Since they do not take advantage of chemical combustion, resistojets (and similar designs) have a lower thrust that is orders of magnitude lower than those of more conventional solid fuel and liquid-propellant rockets.
 As a result, they are unsuitable for orbital maneuvers that require high delta V over shorter periods.

-Physical Principles
+Physical principles

 Resistojets can be considered an evolution of traditional cold gas thrusters, which are the simplest form of rocket engine available.
 Their fuel tank holds the propellant, which is then led into the nozzle where it decompresses, propelling the craft forward.
 In a resistojet, a resistor is used to heat the fluid before it enters the nozzle, making it expand more forcefully, resulting in higher specific impulse.

 A resistor is an electrical component which converts electrical energy into heat.
 Therefore, the thrust of a resistojet engine can be regulated by simply altering the wattage flowing through the resistor.

-Heating a fluid by 300 °C in such a way results in a 41% increase in specific impulse.
+Heating a room-temperature (27 °C) fluid by 300 °C in such a way results in a 41% increase in specific impulse.
 If heated by 900 °C, specific impulse could be doubled in comparison to a cold gas thruster using the same propellant.
+In other words, a quadrupling of the temperature yields a doubling in specific impulse.